-At the posting of this report, REGEN-COV has been determined by US authorities to no longer be effective against the dominant Omicron COVID-19 variant.
-Therefore, economic estimates for REGEN-COV as an intervention are not included in the report.
-Economic estimates for REGEN-COV that use evidence from when REGEN-COV was thought to be effective against prior COVID-19 variants can be found within the Supplement.
-We continue to use evidence from the usual care arm of the REGEN-COV pivotal trial in the comparator arm of our economic model due to its large US population and relevance to the comparator of our model.
+At the posting of this report, REGEN-COV and sotrovimab were determined by US authorities to no longer be effective against the dominant Omicron COVID-19 variant and thus were no longer authorized for use in the US.
+Therefore, economic estimates for REGEN-COV and sotrovimab are not included in the Evidence Report.
+Economic estimates for REGEN-COV and sotrovimab that use evidence from when they were thought to be effective against prior COVID-19 variants can be found within this Supplement.
+We continue to use evidence from the usual care arm of the REGEN-COV and sotrovimab pivotal trials in the comparator arm of our economic model due to their large US population and relevance to the comparator of our model.